Listing View

 Full Arch

-Subperiosteal are placed upon the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.
+Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the bone density of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and bordering teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and adjacent teeth.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

-Hello from Hesslewood Lodge Dental Practice
+Welcome to Hesslewood Lodge Dental Practice

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!